NikolaDojic/modest-poll/README.md

 ```
 <script src="https://gitcdn.link/cdn/NikolaDojic/modest-poll-deployed/main/bundle.min.js"></script>
 ```
-aftr the closing `body` tag.
+after the closing `body` tag.
 Once we have the script imported we can go on with configuring our widget.

-Firstly we should add a html element which has attribute `widget='modest-poll'`.
+Firstly we should add an html element that has the attribute `widget='modest-poll'`.

-After that we should define the question id by setting some value to `data-question-id` attribute.
+After that, we should define the question id by setting some value to the `data-question-id` attribute.

 We also have to provide the possible answers.
 We can do so by setting the `data-answers` attribute.
-Answers should be separated by some delimiter. the default one is `;` but we can change it in `data-delimiter` attribute.
-Lastly we can choose if we are going to allow multiple answers, with dedicated `data-multiple-answers` attribute, which value can be either `"true"` or `"false"(default)`.
+Answers should be separated by some delimiter. the default one is `;` but we can change it in the `data-delimiter` attribute.
+Lastly, we can choose if we are going to allow multiple answers, with a dedicated `data-multiple-answers` attribute, which value can be either `"true"` or `"false"(default)`.

-For example if wanted to create a poll that asks a question: 'How you feel today:', with possible answers:
+For example, if wanted to create a poll that asks a question: 'How do you feel today:', with possible answers:
 - Brilliant!
 I have so much energy
 - Always can be worse